FarronF/limerick-council-meetings/meetings/2018/03/29-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 15th February 2018.md

 revised junction design proposals to Part VIII stage.
 He confirmed that there would be

-further engagement and updates provided to the Members as the design phase progressed.--- 8
+further engagement and updates provided to the Members as the design phase progressed.
+---
+8

 •